 At Brush Pediatric & Family Dentistry, we understand that every patient is in their own unique circumstance.
 If you or a loved one require special attention due to a physical, mental, or medical condition, our team is happy to work with you.
 Treating special needs patients takes patience, understanding, and compassion.
-Dr. Tim Fagan, Dr. Sydney Rogers, Dr. Chris Fagan, and our team focus on more than just accommodating patients with special needs; we focus on meeting those needs and working with any limitations that our patients face.
+Dr. Chris Fagan, Dr. Tim Fagan and our team focus on more than just accommodating patients with special needs; we focus on meeting those needs and working with any limitations that our patients face.
 If you have questions or concerns about special needs dentistry in Enid, Oklahoma, we invite you to contact us at 580-233-0043 and schedule an appointment to visit with our dentists.
 We are here to treat every patient with care.

 Patients with special needs include those who require special consideration due to medical, cognitive, or physical conditions.
 Some of these conditions include Down Syndrome, Alzheimer’s Disease, Muscular Dystrophy, Cystic Fibrosis, and many more.
 These conditions can make everyday activities and routines more difficult, including standard dental treatments.

 Patients with special needs require dental care just like anyone else, but they can benefit greatly from visiting a dentist who caters specifically to their needs.
 Special needs dentistry is a branch of dentistry where doctors and their team have received additional training about how to treat disabled patients while understanding the issues that these patients face.
 Most treatments with special needs patients include regular cleanings, fillings, and exams, but our dentists are able to accommodate and embrace an understanding of any unique conditions a patient may have in general or in their oral health.